 The Collins English dictionary defines metaverse as “a proposed version of the internet that incorporates three-dimensional virtual environments.”
-Although metaverse garnered mainstream attention in recent weeks, the concept has existed for a while.
+Although metaverse garnered mainstream attention in the past year, the concept has existed for a while.
 Then, who came up with the definition of a metaverse?

 Author Neal Stephenson is the first to coin the term “metaverse” in his science fiction novel “Snow Crash” released in 1992.
 He imagined metaverse as a world where digital avatars of people could interact and connect with each other in 3D environments.

 About 30 years later, the universe Stephenson envisioned is becoming a reality, sans its dystopian connotations.
 Essentially, the metaverse is a virtual world that implements a range of tech, including virtual reality (VR), video, augmented reality (AR), and mixed reality (MR) into our daily lives, eventually merging the physical and digital worlds.